-Tutorial: Integrate Oracle Cloud Infrastructure Console with Azure Active Directory
+Tutorial: Azure AD SSO integration with Oracle Cloud Infrastructure Console

 In this tutorial, you'll learn how to integrate Oracle Cloud Infrastructure Console with Azure Active Directory (Azure AD).
 When you integrate Oracle Cloud Infrastructure Console with Azure AD, you can: